+Dr. Spiegel believes it is important that breast cancer screening is explained because early detection is critical when it comes to the treatment of breast cancer.
+When a lump or change in the breast is found, it is important to report this to your doctor right away.
+Your doctor will then order imaging, and possibly follow up testing, to determine if the change is cancerous or not.
 If breast cancer is discovered, then the results of these tests will help guide your treatment plan.
 Below you will find brief overviews of some of the common breast cancer screening and diagnostic tests that you may encounter.

 An ultrasound is not used on its own as a screening test for cancer.
 Instead, it is utilized to complement other screening tests.
 For instance, if an abnormality is detected on mammography or felt during a physical exam, then an ultrasound can be employed to determine whether the abnormality is a solid mass or a fluid-filled cyst.
 During this test, a technician moves a handheld device over the breast, which uses sound waves to create a picture of the inside of the breast.
 Information about the contents of a lump is transmitted back to a computer, where a sharper image of the breast tissue is generated for analysis.

 Breast MRI scanning is a highly sensitive test that may over-detect changes in breast tissue.
 This type of test is not recommended as a routine screening tool for all women.
-It is recommended for screening women who are at high risk of developing breast cancer, typically due to a strong family history of the disease.
-If you are considered high risk, or are BRCA positive, you would have breast MRI in addition to your annual mammograms.
-MRI tests can also be useful for women who have dense breast tissue.
+It is recommended for screening women who are at high risk of Breast Cancer Screening 3 developing breast cancer, typically due to a strong family history of the disease.
+If you are considered high risk, or are BRCA positive, you would have a breast MRI in addition to your annual mammograms.
+MRI tests can also be useful to better evaluate tissue in women who have dense breast tissue.